* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Remove corned beef from the fridge and check the packaging is safe to use in a water bath.

-2. Bring a large pot of water to a boil.
+2. Bring a large pot of water to a boil and then turn the heat down to low.

-5. Heat for five minutes until meat is warmed through.
+4. Heat for five minutes until meat is warmed through.

-This is the method Katz Delicatessen recommends for unopened packages.
+This is actually the method Katz Delicatessen recommends for unopened packages.
 If you’ve opened your corned beef, they recommend microwaving.

-But it is difficult to tell when the meat is ready without opening the packaging and checking, which can be a hassle.
+Results: A water bath is a good method if you have the proper packaging and only want warm corned beef.
+But it’s difficult to tell when the meat is ready without opening the packaging and checking, which can be a hassle.

 How to store corned beef